Olympic Hot Springs Road Closed

 Elwha River Restoration

-Dam removal began on the Elwha River in mid-September 2011.
-Today, Elwha Dam is gone, over fifty percent of Glines Canyon Dam has been removed, the Lake Mills and Lake Aldwell reservoirs have drained, and the Elwha River flows freely from its headwaters in the Olympic Mountains to the Strait of Juan de Fuca for the first time in 100 years.
-Dam Removal dam is scheduled to be complete by September 2014.
+The removal of Elwha and Glines Canyon dams on the Elwha River began in mid-September 2011.
+Today, both dams are gone, the Lake Mills and Lake Aldwell reservoirs have drained, Elwha River flows freely from its headwaters in the Olympic Mountains to the Strait of Juan de Fuca, sediment once trapped behind the dams is rebuilding critical river and nearshore habitats, vegetation is being restored in the once barren landscapes of the drained reservoirs, and anadromous salmon and trout are naturally migrating past the former dam sites for the first time in over 100 years.

 Elwha Closure Map